sabbiramin113008/tinyorm/README.md

 ## 💾 How to Install
 `pip install lightorm`

+If you find this project interesting, you can always star it. :D

 ## 🔌 Connecting and Querying
 `LightORM` is designed to reduce the overhead of doing everything and focus on doing  things in a very light way.
 First connect with the database,